johannesschiessl/Conversatio-Chat/README.md

 # Conversatio-Chat
-A simple web-based chat application.
+A hackathon project: A simple, unfinished web-based chat application.
+This is what I was able to achieve in the given amount of time.